textileio/community/docs/a-tour-of-textile.md

 #### Set an avatar image

+Similarly, you can assign your peer a publicly visible avatar image.

 ```tab="cmd"
 textile profile set avatar "path/to/an/image"
 ```

     ok

+Now, your avatar will be tracked internally by the special private _account thread_, keyed with your account seed.
+This means that when your avatar (or display name) is updated, your other account peers (if you have any) will also pick up the change.

-Now, let's take another look at our peer profile and see what happened.
+Take another look at your peer profile and see what happened.

 ```tab="cmd"
 textile profile get